paulklemm/cohort-subgroup/Documentation.md

 A node has a *name* e.g. "Study", a *depth* e.g. 1 and an *id* e.g. 10.
 Its *x and y coordinates* are also stored as well as the *parent* node.
 One can also access the children of a given node through *\_children*.
 This gives not the node itself as a tree node but the name and size as stored in the json file.
 The nodes are labelled as inner nodes and leaf nodes according to their position inside the tree.
 The inner nodes are the categories and the leaf nodes are the attributes themselves.
 Each node is represented by a circle and a label and the leaf nodes additionally have a small multiple (example code at http://bl.ocks.org/mbostock/1157787) representing the distribution of the bound attribute.
-A link has a *source* and a *target* node and can directly be styled using the css style attribute (see http://stackoverflow.com/questions/19111581/d3js-force-directed-on-hover-to-node-highlight-colourup-linked-nodes-and-link).
+A link has a *source* and a *target* node and can directly be styled using the css style attribute.
 As the tree layout is used to only represent a list of attributes classified into categories the root node is not needed and therefore hidden by just setting the *hidden* attribute of the root node to true.

+#####Functions
+Controller function: creates and updates the tree layout
+*collapse*: close an open node on click by transition of its child nodes
+@param d: the node whose children are translated
+*update*: renders the tree and corresponding barcharts/graphs when a node was clicked.
+Taking the clicked node as the root, the tree layout is computed from there on.
+@param source: the clicked node that is taken as the root for the updated tree
+*mouseover*: enhances the corresponding link of the hovered node.
+If it is a leaf node the node itself is also enhanced (see http://stackoverflow.com/questions/19111581/d3js-force-directed-on-hover-to-node-highlight-colourup-linked-nodes-and-link).
+@param d: the hovered node
+*mouseout*: resets the previously enhanced link and node to their default style
+@param d: the node that was left by the mouse
+*click*: opens or rather closes a node (according to its state) by setting child nodes and triggers the update of the resulting tree
+@param d: the clicked node

 -----------------